DomingosXPC/portfolio/src/content/work/markdown-mystery-tour.md

 #### User Insights

-By interviewing, researching and testing various elements in the past, I gained valuable insights that informed my design decisions.
+By interviewing, researching and testing various elements, I gained valuable insights that informed my design decisions.
 Most importantly:

 - Displaying the course instructors, school reviews and financial options available is a highly effective way to establish authority and credibility.
 These features consistently resonate with the users.
 - Highlighting metrics like salary, pass rates, and placement rates, engages users who are seeking to make significant changes in their lives through courses.
 Providing users with tangible data allows them to envision their potential success, resulting in a better experience that reinforces their motivations.